Dinghy daily digest tool

 The digests clause is a list of digests to produce.
 The defaults clause sets defaults for the digest options in the rest of the file.
 Each digests clause specifies what to digest:

-- The items setting is a list of things to report on, specified in a few
+The items setting is a list of things to report on, specified in a few different ways:

-- An organization project URL will report on the issues and pull requests in the project.
-Your GitHub token will need the “read:org” scope.
+An organization project URL will report on the issues and pull requests in the project.
+Your GitHub token will need the “read:project” scope.

-- A URL to a repo will report on the issues and pull requests in the repo.
+A URL to a repo will report on the issues, pull requests and releases in the repo.

 Items can have additional options:

-- Items can have an explicit title set with the title: setting.
+Digests can have an explicit title set with the title setting.

 See the fragment files in the scriv.d directory.